 The quickest and easiest way to book appointments and use our services is online.
 As well as book appointments you can order your repeat prescriptions online, get test results and view parts of your medical record.
 Further online services will be added in the future so it’s well worth registering for online services now.

-*For the latest temporary guidance see the Homepage and the Coronavirus Tab - March 2020*
+*For the latest temporary guidance see the Coronavirus Info Tab*

 Appointments - Guide to Online Booking

 We have now started to introduce more availability for online bookings.
 We have labelled the appointment types online, but we are restricted to the amount of text we can show so please refer to the below guidance when booking.

 Telephone Untimed - These are GP telephone calls which become available at 6pm the night before.
 The telephone calls should be used for GP advice, ongoing illness management or other medical queries.
 GPs manage their own surgeries so if they need to see you following the call, they will arrange a suitable time for this.
 Please note the call time you book is not the time they will phone you as GP’s prioritise calls depending on urgency.

 If you require a GP letter, form completing, medical or another non-NHS service then please use eConsult, accessible via the website home page, or write in for this as these telephone slots are specifically for unwell patients.
 Charges will apply for these requests.

 The following slot types are for appointments with the Nursing Team.
 These are available up to 4 weeks in advance.
 If you need more than one type of test/investigation then please call our Patient Care Advisors to arrange.
 We would ask patients, where possible, to call after 11am to avoid busy times on the phone.